greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 A *Mesh Network* of booksellers.
 It would be interesting to talk about this with Alessandro Ludovico.
 We discussed a bit during the break.
 He has the same idea in a more precise way.
 Having booksellers organizing themselves by a powerful software buying system that would be targeted, not to have another giant silo, but to put in contact small local book-selling places.

-The *Digital Touch Publishing Tool Kit*.
+The *Digital Book Publishing Tool Kit*.
 Everybody wants it.
 Everybody has a different idea of how it should work.

 For sure, it should be command-line-based, so that you can automate everything.
 You don’t want to be blocked by the user interface, especially if you want to produce 300,000 books in one step.